badgineer/MP2-ESC/README.md

 * **Why do the electrolytic caps have surface pads instead of through hole?**
 Through hole pads imply a lead through the hole, sticking out on the other side.
 This would prevent the FETs from sitting flush against the PCB.

-* **What is the empty footprint for D8?**
-Its a footprint for a TVS diode as replacement for D7.
-You would want to solder a TVS there if you use a different voltage than 20s and D7 is inappropriate.
-Of course you can populate D7 with a different TVS during fabrication, but D8 pads are easy to hand-solder after the fact.

 * **Can you assemble it for me?**
 There is no plan on selling any assembled PCBs.
 You can get the SMD side pre-assembled at [jlcpcb](https://jlcpcb.com/) (at the time of design all parts were in stock for jlcpcb SMT service).
 So you’ll only need to solder the through-hole parts and the modules.